tusharsappal/nginx-config-generator/README.md

 3. `resources` :- This folder hosts a sample input yaml for the project , and this is the default directory where generated output nginx configs are stored if ouput file path is not specified.
 4. `resouces/sample_input.yaml` :-  Sample yaml input file for reference.
 5. `resources/sample_generated_nginx.conf` :- Sample Nginx configuration that would be generated for sample input.yaml file.
 6. `nginx_config_generator.py` :- Driver script which builds configuration for Nginx.
+7. `tests.py` :- Unit test file hosts tests around nginx configuration.

 #### Usage